lufebose/Data-Science-Portfolio/README.md

 # Luis Felipe's Portfolio
-Includes the major Economics Research projects that I've worked on
+Includes the major Economics Research projects that I've worked on in the last 3 years

 #
 Project 1: The Return of Inflation, Energy Crisis, and Geopolitical Shocks during 2022: What are the implications for the Portuguese Economy?